googleapis/google-cloud-dotnet/apis/Google.Cloud.BigQuery.V2/docs/index.md

 {{sample:BigQueryClient.DmlSample}}

-### Important note on the result returned by DML operations
+### Important note on the result returned by DML operations (in version 1.3.0)

-Iterating over the results of a `BigQueryResults` object returned from a DML operation will iterate over the entire table modified by that operation.
+In version 1.3.0, iterating over the results of a `BigQueryResults` object returned from a DML operation will iterate over the entire table modified by that operation.
 This is a side-effect of the way the underlying API is called, but it's rarely useful to iterate over the results.
 The `NumDmlAffectedRows` property of the results object is useful, however, in determining how many rows were modified.

+From version 1.4.0-beta01 onwards, the `BigQueryResults` object returned from a DML operation returns no rows, but `NumDmlAffectedRows` still returns the number of affected rows.

 ## Creating a table partitioned by time